Fidelisesq/AWS-Cloud-Resume/Documentation.md

 The Cypress tests are executed in a separate GitHub Actions workflow that runs after the `Deploy Infrastructure` workflow completes successfully.
 Here’s how it works:

 1. **Pre-Check Step**:
-   - The workflow first checks if the `infrastructure-deployment` job in the `Deploy Infrastructure` workflow succeeded.
+   - The workflow first verifies that the `infrastructure-deployment` job in the `Deploy Infrastructure` workflow has succeeded.
-   - If the deployment was successful, the Cypress tests are executed.
+   - If the deployment is confirmed as successful, the Cypress tests are initiated.

 2. **Cypress Execution**:
-   - The workflow sets up Node.js, installs dependencies, and runs the Cypress tests.
+   - The workflow sets up Node.js, installs the necessary dependencies, and proceeds to run the Cypress tests.
-   - The tests wait for the website to be available at `https://fidelis-resume.fozdigitalz.com/` before running.
+   - Before executing the tests, the workflow waits for the website to become available at `https://fidelis-resume.fozdigitalz.com/`.
-   - Test results are recorded and can be viewed in the Cypress Dashboard.
+   - Test results are recorded and can be accessed in the Cypress Dashboard for detailed analysis.

 ```yaml
 name: Cypress Tests